Norvell should have easy act to follow at Florida State

 It’s not the same talent and depth that put the Seminoles in the championship mix just a few years ago, but it’s a solid start for a new staff.

-BACK TO BLACKMON
+BACK TO BLACKMAN

-James Blackmon is expected to be the team’s starting quarterback for the second straight season.
-Blackmon is working with his fourth different play-caller in as many years.
+James Blackman was named the team’s starting quarterback for the second straight season.
+Blackman is working with his fourth different play-caller in as many years.
 He was impressive as a true freshman in 2017, Fisher’s final season, and again last year.
 He’s thrown for 5,079 yards, with 41 touchdowns and 23 interceptions.

-He needs to play with more consistency and better handle setbacks, Norvell said, adding that Louisville transfer Jordan Travis and four-star recruit Chubba Purdy have helped push Blackmon during camp.
+He needs to play with more consistency and better handle setbacks, Norvell said, adding that Louisville transfer Jordan Travis and four-star recruit Chubba Purdy have helped push Blackman during camp.

 WOE LINE